UKCloud/documentation/articles/vmware/vmw-faq-synchronous-protection.md

 - Is not designed to be active‑active.
 It offers failover to a second UK site.
 If you need an active‑active solution, you can build across both sites and design in load balancing.
 Contact your Account Manager if you want to investigate this option.

-- Provides a quickly implemented disaster recovery service with an RPO of 0 seconds, and a variable RTO from 1 minute to longer, depending on the scenario.
+- Provides a disaster recovery service with an RPO of 0 seconds, and a variable RTO from 1 minute to longer, depending on the scenario.

 ### What will I need to do after an unplanned failover has occurred?